-This is a broad subject to be discussed about, but today I want to share what I keep at home for the kids.
+This is a broad subject to be discussed, but today I want to share what I keep at home for the kids.

-- A box of toys – most of them are from Happy Meals.
-Also a nerf gun, little ponies and Lego.
-We haven’t bought any toys for the longest time (exc.
-Happy Meals which are free) It was hard at first because I was used to always give my kids what they want.
-Now, whenever we go to the groceries or supermarket, I will let them buy one item each with capped price (to still give them the freedom of choice to shop) and luckily it’s always ice-cream, yogurt, lollipops or soda.
+Most of them are from Happy Meals.
+Also, a nerf gun, little ponies and Lego.
+We haven’t bought any toys for the longest time (except Happy Meals which are free) It was hard at first because I was used to always give my kids what they want.
+Now, whenever we go to the groceries or supermarket, I will let them buy one item each with a capped price (to still give them the freedom of choice to shop) and luckily it’s always ice-cream, yogurt, lollipops or soda.

-- Clothing – I never count their clothes but basically both of them have double of what I have.
+I never count their clothes but basically, both of them have double of what I have.
 I believe that they are still minimal because A will have no pants at the end of the week if I don’t do any laundry in between.
 A & H only have one pair of footwear each at my place.
 They have more when they are with their father.

-- Gadgets – We don’t have TV at home.
-The kids have one hand phone each where they watch Youtube, listen to songs and play Minecraft and other games (A also plays Fortnite, Mobile Legend and Roblox).
+We don’t have TV at home.
+The kids have one hand phone each where they watch Youtube, listen to songs and play Minecraft and other games (A also plays Fortnite, Mobile Legend, and Roblox).
 H loves to use her phone to take pictures.
 The phones are always their babysitter when the situation is out of my control – and this is not a confession.